Pocky: World distribution

-A recent Limited Edition Pocky is called Otona no Kohaku or "Adult Amber" Pocky, which is bitter chocolate slightly salted, and meant to be used as an aperitif paired with whiskey.
-These are sold in a cylindrical canister containing six packages.
+In 2020, Pocky was certified by Guinness World Records as the "largest chocolate-coated biscuit brand" after hitting over 500 million dollars in sales in the past year.

-A related product is Pretz, which is an unglazed version of Pocky, featuring flavors like tomato, pizza, and salad, as well as sweet flavors such as cocoa and French toast.
+Controversies

 Glico Morinaga case

-In 1984, following threats by the Monster with 21 Faces to poison Glico confections and the resulting mass withdrawal of Glico products from shelves, a man wearing a Yomiuri Giants baseball cap was caught placing Glico chocolate on a store shelf by a security camera.
-This man was believed to be the mastermind behind the Monster with 21 Faces.
+In 1984, a blackmail group known as The Monster with 21 Faces threatened to poison confections produced by Glico and by Morinaga, resulting in a mass withdrawal of Glico products from shelves.
+Subsequently, a man wearing a Yomiuri Giants baseball cap was caught placing Glico chocolate on a store shelf by a security camera.
+This man was believed to be the mastermind behind the group.
 The security camera photo was made public after this incident.

 Melamine contamination

 On September 30, 2008, Hong Kong authorities announced that melamine had been detected in Pocky Men's coffee cream-coated biscuit sticks made in China.
 Ezaki Glico had no immediate comment on the reported contamination.
 The melamine contamination level was found to be 43 ppm (the legal limit is 2.5 ppm).
 On October 17, 2008, Pocky Men's coffee cream-coated biscuit sticks were banned in Sri Lanka by the country's health ministry alongside 59 other products containing melamine.